Dacusville, South Carolina

 Dacusville is a small unincorporated community and census-designated place (CDP) in Pickens County, South Carolina, United States.
-It is best known for its tractor show once a year in the month of September.
-The community also has an elementary school and a middle school.
 It was first listed as a CDP in the 2020 census with a population of 399.

 Hester Store was listed on the National Register of Historic Places in 2013.

 Dacusville is located in the Greenville-Anderson Metropolitan Statistical Area and the Greenville-Spartanburg-Anderson Combined Statistical Area.

 History

 Dacusville was named for Archibald Dacus.
 Dacus was born in Lunenburg County, Virginia, in 1769, to John and Mara Dacus.
 In the late seventeen hundreds, he moved with several of his family to Upper State South Carolina.
 He ran a trading post on the old Indian Road that ran from Virginia through North and South Carolina into Georgia territory, at what soon came to be called Dacusville, to trade with the Indians and passers-by, as well as local people.
 It is said that this was first called "The Trap".
-This was also a stage coach stop.
+This was also a stagecoach stop.
 History relates there had been a post office in this vicinity since Revolutionary War days which had been operated from more than one location by various people.
 Archibald Dacus began to operate the post office from his trading post (store) and the place was called "Dacusville" after him.

+Christopher Howard, local legend and larger than life personality grew up in Dacusville.